FraunhoferIKS/parcs/docs/source/features/partial_randomization.rst

     :lines: 5-9, 11

 .. note::
     Similar to :ref:`Node correction <node_correction_node>` **edge correction parameters (i.e. mean and standard deviation) is always initialized upon the first batch of data**.
 For this purpose, the graph object always `burns` the first 500 samples, to initialize the corrections.
-Read more about edge correction at :func:`~parcs.cdag.utils.EdgeCorrection`.
+Read more about edge correction at :func:`~pyparcs.cdag.utils.EdgeCorrection`.